gerardroche/sublime-phpunit/README.md

 ## Contributing

-Issue reports and pull requests are always welcome.
+Your issue reports and pull requests are always welcome.

 **Running the tests**